Documentation Index

 3. Under Configuration, change the Visibility timeout to 10 minutes.

-See Setting up Amazon SNS topic encryption with encrypted Amazon SQS queue subscription if you wish to enable encryption in your SNS topic, and then in your SQS queue, set Encryption to Enabled and select either encryption key type depending on your organization's policies.
+See Setting up Amazon SNS topic encryption with encrypted Amazon SQS queue subscription.
+To enable encryption in your SNS topic and then in your SQS queue, set Encryption to Enabled and select either encryption key type depending on your organization’s policies.

 6. Enable the Dead-letter queue and select the previously created Dead-letter queue from the drop-down menu.